Congruent Triangles

 Marking

-If two triangles are congruent, we often mark corresponding sides and angles like this:
+When two triangles are congruent we often mark corresponding sides and angles like this:

 The sides marked with one line are equal in length.
-Similarly for the sides marked with two lines and three lines.
+Similarly for the sides marked with two lines and also those with three lines.

 The angles marked with one arc are equal in size.
-Similarly for the angles marked with two arcs and three arcs.
+Similarly for the angles marked with two arcs and also those marked with three arcs.